 How does new technology impact the behaviour of individuals and organisations?
 And in turn, how does this change the way that organisations should respond to and enact technological opportunities?
 Answering these questions for the benefit of academics and the wider community of business and society is the mission of CENTIVE: the Centre for New Technologies, Innovation and Enterprise.

-We are undertaking research on this cutting edge of three sectors, vital for the UK economy: cultural industries, information and communication technology, formula 1 and biotechnology.
+We are undertaking research on this in cutting edge sectors, vital for the UK economy: cultural industries, information and communication technology, formula 1 and biotechnology.
 All are experiencing radical changes on account of technology changing the way they must do business.
-Innovation is both the a reaction to new opportunities and an enactment that creates new markets and inspires new consumer behaviour.
+Innovation is both a reaction to new opportunities and an enactment that creates new markets and inspires new consumer behaviour.

 Our Centre is led by a team of five Cass academics all of whom operate at the leading edge of their fields: Charles Baden-Fuller, Strategy, Stefan Haefliger, Innovation, Caroline Wiertz, Consumer Marketing, Andre Spicer, Organisational Behaviour and Paolo Aversa, Technology Strategy.

 We are committed to undertaking research that contributes to knowledge within our fields, but that also crosses boundaries between academic fields and between academia and practice: where practice includes the individual consumer, business and public policy.
 This holistic view is appropriate to Cass being a top ranked academic institution in the City of London being relevant to business and the professions.